 - f.
 Click Save Changes to save the authentication chain. - 6.
 Test your authentication chain as follows: - a.
-Navigate to a URL similar to the following: http://openam.example.com:8080/openam/XUI/?realm=/#login/&service=my0athAuthChain - A login screen prompting you to enter your user ID and password appears. - b.
+Navigate to a URL similar to the following: http://openam.example.com:8080/openam/XUI/?realm=/ #login/&service=myOathAuthChain b.
 Follow the procedure described in "To Perform Authentication using a One-Time Password" to verify that you can use the ForgeRock Authenticator app to perform multi-factor authentication.
-If the chain is correctly configured, authentication is successful and OpenAM displays the user profile page.
+If the chain is correctly configured, authentication is successful and AM displays the user profile page.